NCAR/climate-primer-water/doc/ch3_baselines.rst

     **Precipitation Climatology/PRISM » Limitations of Precipitation Climatology**

     As with any climatological data, there are limitations.
-Climatology averages the individual events in a data set.
+Climatology averages the individual events in a dataset.
 Individual precipitation events may show large departures from climatology, especially in the locations of extreme and sharp gradients.
 However, even with these limitations, there are regions that will likely benefit somewhat from climatological tools.

     Individual events will often be closer to climatology in regions with large orographic influences.